The flight duration is approximately three hours and 30 minutes. British Airways and EasyJet operate flights to Marrakech from London Gatwick.

 Due to the arid subtropical climate and cultural traditions we would advise you to consider the following:

 - Lightweight summer clothing is suitable throughout the year.
-Sweaters or jackets are recommended during the evenings and winter months and for stays in the Atlas Mountains
+Sweaters or jackets are recommended during the evenings and winter months

 - During the evening most restaurants have a smart casual dress code.